aloisdeniel/dart_maybe/README.md

 });
 ```

-So, the critical part is that you can forget that `Optional` can be `null` itself and produce exception (`update.title.ifPresent` in our example).
+So, the critical part is that you can forget that `Optional` can be `null` itself and produce exceptions (`update.title.ifPresent` in our example).
 You are then forced to test its nullity and you come back to the initial problematic.
 This is where `Maybe` feels more robust to me.

 ### `absent` is similar to `null`